Get a virtual phone service for your company

-If you plan to use your business phone number as part of your branding, you can also ask your provider about vanity phone numbers.
+If you plan to use your business phone number as part of your branding, you can also ask your virtual phone service provider about vanity phone numbers.
 These are customized phone numbers that are easy to remember and can help you market your organization.

 VoIP as a replacement for traditional business phone service

 The problem with traditional phone services is that they are usually tied to one telephone.
 If someone wants to work outside the premises of the office or needs to do some field work, they would have to use their own cellular minutes and personal phone numbers.

 With a virtual phone service, that’s no longer a problem.
 Due to VoIP serving as its telephony component, it can act as a virtual landline that allows users to make and receive calls using their virtual phone number from anywhere.

 VoIP is designed to transmit multimedia content, like voice calls, over IP networks, in real-time.
 It replicates the functionality of a regular telephone service but incorporates the flexibility of online services.